Before you join a health and fitness club, be realistic about what activities

 may be able to foster one by recruiting coworkers to join with you.
 Clubs

-typically extend corporate rates to employees of businesses with even a
+typically extend corporate rates to employees of companies that have even

 Finally, find out if your health insurance plan offers benefits for fitness

 services.
-Some insurers participate in programs that offer plan members
+Many insurers participate in programs that offer plan members

 discounts on health and fitness club memberships at participating clubs.